TF2SR/TF2SR-Wiki/docs/knowledge-base/glossary/TITANFALL 2 Speedrun Glossary.md

 **Grate mantle** \-
 An infamous 1 frame trick following Heatsink skip where you can actually mantle the grate that opens before the wind tunnel.

+**Dark Slide** \-
+A strat which uses precise movement to gain incredible speed during the windtunnel.
+Currently the highest velocity strat in the game.

 **Corner cut** \-
 Refers to a strat that uses fzzy or tap strafing to skip a small portion of the wind tunnel.